Book Week 2019 – Costume Ideas

 Library Ramblings: Genrefication – one year on

 A year ago, our school library transformed our Young Adult collection.
-Using a variety of new genre stickers, genre groupings and collection changes, we fully embraced the genrefication process.
-Now, one year on, I took the time to investigate how the change effected our library, borrowing statistics, usage of the collection and student feedback, and how this reflection would direct our future practice.
+Using a variety of new genre stickers, genre groupings and collection changes, we fully embraced the genrefication process for our fiction collection.
+One year on, I took the time to investigate how the change effected our library, borrowing statistics, usage of the collection and student feedback, and how this reflection would direct our future practice.
 Here is what I learnt, my successes, what I could have done better and my thoughts on the overall process.

 What You Hide – Natalie D. Richards – Sourcebooks Fire – Published 4 December 2018

 Spencer volunteers at the library.
 Sure, it’s community service, but he likes his work.
 Especially if it means getting to see Mallory.